IsaacUA/portfolio_website/README.md

-# My Portfolio Website 🚀
+# My 3D Portfolio Website 🚀

-Welcome to my Personal Corner 🌟!
-This is one of the two repositories for the same project.
-It’s built with a modern tech stack to create a dynamic and interactive experience in 3D.
+Welcome to the immersive side of my Portfolio 🌟!
+This repository hosts the 3D experience of my portfolio, offering a dynamic and interactive way to explore my work.
+It's connected to a simpler, responsive [landing page](https://isaacazimovua.github.io/portfolio_inner-website/) via an iframe.

 ## Check It Out 👀

-Take a look at the live demo [here](https://isaacazimovua.github.io/portfolio_website/).
+Take a look at the live demo [here](https://isaacazimovua.github.io/portfolio_website/) 🌍.

 ## What's Inside 🛠️